bsimser/Micropolis/README.md

 ## Latest News

 For a [list of known issues see GitHub](https://github.com/bsimser/micropolis-unity/issues) or take a look at the [roadmap](https://github.com/bsimser/micropolis-unity/wiki/Roadmap) or by watching this repo and subscribing to notifications.

+## Git Branches

+* `master` branch is the production branch of the latest release
+* `develop` branch is for development and new features; it may be out of date compared to master.
+* `gh-pages` branch is for the website

 ## License